toolchild/screepsScript/README.md

 ---

-or add these to your gruntfile if you use grunt and start with ``grunt c``
+or add these to your gruntfile if you use grunt and start with ``grunt c`` and then take the contents of dist/

     grunt.initConfig({